RemiBou/remibou.github.io/_posts/2018-8-23-Client-side-validation-withBlazor-and-DataAnnotations.md

 ## Conclusion

-Wiring Blazor and DataAnnotation was that hard and all the existing part of Blazor are already enough for doing all this.
+Wiring Blazor and DataAnnotation wasn't that hard and all the existing part of Blazor are already enough for doing all this.
 Maybe the developer experience could be better with Linq Expression, and we could try to add something for adding a css class to invalid textbox.

 ## Reference
 - <https://blazor.net/docs/components/index.html#component-disposal-with-idisposable>